Roy Bedichek

 Roy Bedichek (June 27, 1878 – May 21, 1959) was a Texan writer, naturalist, and educator.
-Born in Illinois, his family moved to Texas when he was a child.
+Born in Illinois, his family moved to Texas when he was a minor.
 He worked as a reporter, teacher, and chamber of commerce secretary.

 Biography

 Early life and education

 Roy Bedichek was born on June 27, 1878, in Cass County, Illinois, to parents James Madison Bedichek and Lucretia Ellen Craven.
 The family relocated to Falls County, Texas, in 1884.
 Bedichek attended country schools and the Bedichek Academy, founded by his father in Eddy, Texas.
 He enrolled at the University of Texas at Austin in February 1898.
 He received his Bachelor of Science in 1903.
 In 1925, after returning as an employee of the University system, he earned his Master of Arts.

 Employment

 His first job after college was as a reporter for the Fort Worth Record.
 Soon after, he was a high school teacher, first in Houston, Texas, and then in San Angelo, Texas.
 Next, he worked as the secretary of the Chamber of Commerce in Deming, New Mexico.
 While in Deming, he was the Editor of the Deming Headlight.
 By 1913, Bedichek had returned to Austin and became the secretary of the Young Men's Business League, which later was merged with the chamber of commerce.
 Subsequently, he was executive secretary of the Organization for Promoting Interest in Higher Education in Texas.
 Then, he served as city editor of the San Antonio Express.
 Finally, in the fall of 1917, he began work in Austin with the University Interscholastic League (UIL), which was then a part of the University of Texas Extension Bureau.
 He became the second Director of the league in 1922.
 He retired from this position in 1948.